There’s a lot of ongoing debate about whether marketing funnels can be the answer to growing your business.

 Broadly this is the difference between the two models.
-Keeping these factors in mind, let’s quickly look into how you can get the ball rolling.
+Considering these factors, let’s quickly look into how you can get the ball rolling.

 How To Create A Marketing Funnel?

 With hundreds of suggestions on the internet, creating the proper marketing funnel for your business might seem a bit daunting.
-So, we are here to simplify it to ensure that you can put it to the best use.
+So, we are here to simplify it to ensure that you can use it best.

 1. Knowing Your Audience

-An essential part of creating an effective marketing funnel is identifying your leads’ needs and problems.
-You must put yourself in your customers’ shoes to understand their needs.
+Identifying your leads’ needs and problems is essential to creating an effective marketing funnel.
+It would be best to put yourself in your customers’ shoes to understand their needs.
 And for that, you might need to create buyer personas.

 Take a peek into your competitors’ leads to gain more fruitful insights, as they likely have a lot in common.
 And learn how to create buyer personas.

 Besides that, take constant feedback from your existing customer to understand their requirements.
-Put all the quantitative data you collect through google analytics, surveys, and other marketing channels to best use.
+Put all the quantitative data you collect through Google Analytics, surveys, and other marketing channels to use best.